Interested in bringing art and the creative process to all people? We are always looking for talent to join our team at the CAC.

 Karen E. Meyer & Rick Michelman Fellowships

-Activities: In his/her/their fellowship, the Fellow will work with a supervisor in one of the following departments: Curatorial, Education, Communications, Advancement.
+Activities: In his/her/their fellowship, the Fellow will work with a supervisor in one of the following departments: Curatorial, Education, Communications, or Development.
 The fellow will take part in the daily work of these departments (may include research, writing, programming, logistical/administrative support) and engage in several mentorship opportunities offered to fellows, interns, and co-ops within the institution.

 Fellowships are available to BIPOC and first-generation college students, and college students with disabilities and/or financial hardship.
 Candidates should demonstrate interest or experience in arts organizations, arts careers, museum education, and/or philanthropy.